ilenhart/AulaAPIClient/README.md

 There is a sample integration test using Jest: [integration tests](/tests/defaultIntegration.test.ts) which demonstrates various possibilities and can be used as a reference.

 When logging into Aula, you may have multiple profiles, multiple children, and multiple institutions (schools, etc).
 Aula -and therefore this client- only acts in the context of a given profile/child/institution combination.
 So, for example, if you have multiple children, you must switch the active child in the client.
-There is no "all children" or "all institutions" behavior in this client.
+There is no native "all children" or "all institutions" behavior in this client.

 ````javascript